benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 infeasible to use the (extremely useful) decorator pattern.
 That's really unfortunate.
 To me that makes the proposal almost a non-starter; the decorator pattern is too useful to break in this way.</span>" The decorator pattern wraps an interface and adds some functionality.
-It is used for logging or authentication middleware in web servers; in the context of filesystems it would likely be used to add a caching or transformation layer.
+It is often used for logging or authentication middleware in web servers; in the context of filesystems it would likely be used to add a caching or transformation layer.
 If a middleware author does not take into account the various optional interfaces, the resulting wrapper will not support them.
-Nick Craig-Wood, author of <a href="https://rclone.org/">Rclone</a>, a cloud storage tool written in Go, is positive about the proposal but <a href="https://www.reddit.com/r/golang/comments/hv976o/qa_iofs_draft_design/fysyrht/">expressed</a>
+Nick Craig-Wood, author of <a href="https://rclone.org/">Rclone</a>, a cloud-storage tool written in Go, likes the proposal but <a href="https://www.reddit.com/r/golang/comments/hv976o/qa_iofs_draft_design/fysyrht/">expressed</a>
 similar concerns: "<span>Extension (or optional as I usually call them) interfaces are a big maintenance burden - wrapping them is really